Nisim Aloni: Biography

 After graduating from high school, Aloni enlisted in the Notrut, a Jewish militia operating as an auxiliary police force alongside the British.
 He wrote for the weekly BaMahane, and fought in the 1948 Arab-Israeli War.
 Following his military service, he was appointed to the editorial board of the periodical B'Ayin and served as literary editor of Ashmoret.
 He studied history and French at The Hebrew University of Jerusalem.

+In 1957, he traveled to Paris and stayed there a year and a half.
+In Paris, he became familair with contemporary French theater and was particularly influenced by the theater of Bertolt Brecht, who was visiting Paris at the time.
+During that period, he was also introduced to the existentialist worldview and was especially impressed by the philosophy of Albert Camus.

 In his later years, a stroke left him severely handicapped.
 He died on 13 June, 1998 at a hospital in Tel Aviv.

 Literary career

 In 1953, his first play, Most Cruel the King, was produced at the national Habima Theater, creating a stir amongst theatre goers.
 The play focuses on the figure of Jeroboam.
 In 1961, Habima produced his play "The King's Clothes", which established him as one of the country's leading playwrights.
 In 1963, Aloni teamed up with Yossi Banai and Avner Hezkyahu to create the "Seasons Theater", for which Aloni wrote and produced the play The American Princess.
 From that point onward, Aloni produced all his plays.
 He also began writing skits for the comedy troupe Hagashash Hachiver, and produced some of their programs, such as Cinema Gashash and Cantata for Shawarma.

+Aloni’s plays are characterized by abundance, which often turns into an overload of materials and artistic devices.
+In his plays, Aloni brings together various materials and techniques that are frequently foreign or even contradictory to one another.
+Nevertheless, in each play, there is a gravitational force that binds together the different components of the play—or at least some of them.
+The strength of this force is not consistent and varies from play to play.
+When the gravitational force is strong, as in The King’s Clothes and The Butterfly Hunter and Aunt Lisa, it is possible—though not always easy—to connect a significant portion of the play’s elements.
+When this force is weak, as in A Scapegoat, it is difficult to link the various elements and derive clear meaning from them.

+Thematically, Aloni’s plays can be divided into two groups: plays centered on a social or ideological theme, and plays centered on a metaphysical theme.
+The first group includes Eddie King, The American Princess, Aunt Lisa, and One of Napoleon’s Adventures – Alive or Dead!.
+In these plays, two motifs emerge and merge.
+The first is the struggle and rebellion of a young man against the circumstances of his life.
+This is joined by a motif centered on an Oedipal struggle between a son and his father.